Deeves/TinyMUD/docs/architecture.md

 - Crafting spots: Any Object can advertise a crafting action by adding an object tag of the form `craft spot:<template_key>`.
 When players interact with the object, a "Craft <Template Display Name>" action appears.
 Choosing it spawns a fresh instance of the referenced template into the room.
 If the template key is missing, an error is shown.
 This aligns with the service pattern—interactions are handled in `interaction_service.py`.

+## Object tags and behaviors

+Object tags are simple strings that drive interactions and inventory rules.
+Tags are case-sensitive unless otherwise noted.
+Here are the canonical tags supported right now and what they do:

+- Size and carrying
+  - `small`: The item is small.
+Players can Pick Up the item.
+By default it stows into a small inventory slot (indices 2–5); if those are full, it falls back to a free hand (1 then 0).
+Containers also have small slots for storing small items.
+  - `large`: The item is large.
+Players can Pick Up the item.
+By default it stows into a large inventory slot (indices 6–7); if those are full, it falls back to a free hand (1 then 0).
+Containers also have large slots for large items.

+- Mobility and world navigation
+  - `Travel Point`: Adds the “Move Through” interaction.
+When selected, the movement service attempts to traverse a door or stair linked to this object.
+These are typically paired with `Immovable` and created automatically for doors/stairs so they persist across saves.
+  - `Immovable`: Marks an object that cannot be picked up.
+Often used with `Travel Point` and `Container` props embedded in rooms.

+- Containers
+  - `Container`: Enables “Open” and “Search” interactions.
+Containers have two small and two large internal slots.
+Behavior:
+    - Search: First search has a chance to spawn loot from templates that hint they belong here (via a template’s `loot_location_hint.display_name` matching the container’s display name).
+Subsequent searches are blocked (“already searched”).
+    - Open: Requires that the container has been searched at least once; then shows contents, grouped as Small and Large.

+- Affordances and use actions
+  - `weapon`: Adds the “Wield” interaction.
+Wielding moves the object into a hand (right hand prefers index 1, then left hand index 0) and clears the runtime `stowed` marker if present.
+  - `Edible: N`: Adds “Eat (+N)” and allows consuming the item, then spawns any `deconstruct_recipe` outputs into the room.
+N must be an integer; the `Edible` key is matched case-insensitively when parsing the number.
+If an item carries an `Edible` key without a number, the system will show an error when trying to eat it—use the numeric form.
+  - `Drinkable: N`: Adds “Drink (+N)” and allows consuming the item, analogously to `Edible: N`.
+Again, the numeric suffix is required for use.
+  - `cutting damage`: Adds a “Cut” interaction today with no special behavior beyond an acknowledgement; it’s a placeholder for future combat or tool effects.

+- Dynamic crafting spots
+  - `craft spot:<template_key>`: Dynamically adds a Craft action for the given template.
+If the template exists in `world.object_templates`, selecting the action spawns a fresh instance of that template into the current room.
+If the template defines a `crafting_recipe` (list of component Objects by display name), the player must have those components in inventory; components are consumed by display-name counts (case-insensitive).
+Missing templates or components yield helpful error messages.

+- Runtime marker (not for authoring)
+  - `stowed`: Applied automatically when items are placed into stow slots (small/large).
+It’s removed when an item is moved to a hand.
+Authors generally shouldn’t set this tag manually.

+Inventory layout reference (indexes):

+- 0: Left hand
+- 1: Right hand
+- 2–5: Small stow slots
+- 6–7: Large stow slots

+Authoring tips:

+- Use only `small` or `large` for size; these are the canonical size tags.
+- For world geometry (doors/stairs), prefer the room/door helpers; they ensure reciprocal links and add `Immovable` + `Travel Point` objects with stable UUIDs.
+- For food/drink, prefer the numeric forms `Edible: N` and `Drinkable: N` so the actions are both listed and usable.

 ## Big picture

 - Godot (client) shows a chat window and sends your text to the server.